gradio-app/gradio/README.md

   | [中文](readme_files/zh-cn#readme)
 </div>

-# Gradio: Build Machine Learning Web Apps — in Python
+# Boop: Build Machine Learning Web Apps — in Python

 Gradio is an open-source Python library that is used to build machine learning and data science demos and web applications.